Student Social Work Association

 SSWA holds monthly events.
 Join us for one or all of our upcoming events.
 Events include social activities, volunteer opportunities, and informational sessions about topics in the field of social welfare.

 Criminal Justice Student Association

-The CJSA will serve as an organizational forum for students interested in criminology and criminal justice.
-More specifically, the CJSA will cultivate a network among and between undergraduate and graduate students at UWM, as well as connecting members with practitioners working within the criminal and juvenile justice systems in Milwaukee and neighboring areas.
-In addition to establishing a presence on campus, CJSA members will focus significant attention on community engagement and service in accord with the mission of the Helen Bader School of Social Welfare and UWM.
+The CJSA serves as an organizational forum for students interested in criminology and criminal justice.
+More specifically, the CJSA cultivates a network among and between undergraduate and graduate students at UWM, as well as connecting members with practitioners working within the criminal and juvenile justice systems in Milwaukee and neighboring areas.
+In addition to establishing a presence on campus, CJSA members focus significant attention on community engagement and service in accord with the mission of the Helen Bader School of Social Welfare and UWM.

-The CJSA also has monthly meetings scheduled throughout the spring semester and welcomes all interested students regardless of major.
-If you are interested in more information about CJSA, please contact Dr. Kimberly Hassell (email@example.com) who serves as the faculty advisor for the group.
+The CJSA holds monthly meetings scheduled throughout the academic year and welcomes all interested students regardless of major.
+If you are interested in more information about the CJSA, please contact Dr. Kimberly Hassell (email@example.com) who serves as the faculty advisor for the group.

 Trauma Studies Association